Degree conditions forcing directed cycles: Notation and Preliminaries

 \section{Notation and Preliminaries}

-Unless explicitly stated, all the graphs considered in this paper are \emph{oriented graphs}, i.e., directed graphs without loops and multiple edges (regardless of the direction).
+Unless explicitly stated, all the graphs considered in this paper are \emph{oriented graphs}, that is, directed graphs without loops and multiple edges (regardless of the direction).
 Given a graph $G$, we write $V(G)$ and $E(G)$ to denote its vertex-set and its edge-set, respectively.
 For two vertices $u \in V(G)$ and $w \in V(G)$, we write $uw$ to denote the edge oriented from $u$ to $w$.
 Note that if $uw \in E(G)$ then $wu \notin E(G)$, and vice versa.

 For a graph $G$ and a vertex $v \in V(G)$, we denote by $N_G^+(v)$ and $N_G^-(v)$ the \emph{outneighborhood} and the \emph{inneighborhood} of $v$, respectively.
 If the graph $G$ is known from the context, we omit the subscript and simply write $N^+(v)$ and $N^-(v)$.
 More generally, for $S \subseteq V(G)$, we define $N^+(S):=\bigcup_{v \in S} N^+(v)$ and $N^-(S):=\bigcup_{v \in S} N^-(v)$.